It’s hard to admit we doubt God. But doubt is a natural and healthy part of faith. God is ready and able to hear and heal our doubt.

-I was baffled by how it seemed to be new information even though I have studied John before.
-God’s timing is perfect – it took the entire year, but He finally revealed why this theme was so important to me.
+it felt new, even through I’d studied the book of John before.
+God’s timing is perfect.
+It took the entire year, but He finally revealed why this theme was so important to me.

-To explain why, I need to first give you the backstory.
+To explain why, I need to give you the backstory.

 Our third child was born in May of 2016.
 She, like our firstborn son experienced silent reflux symptoms and spent her first months writhing and screaming in pain.
 It was gut-wrenching and we felt helpless.

-Unlike the first time around, we had previous experience.
+Unlike the first time around, we had experience.
 We recognized the symptoms and assumed we knew what to do.
-Then our doctor agreed so she began reflux mediation.
+Our doctor agreed so she began reflux mediation.

 But symptoms remained.

-Long story short, we later learned she had a tongue and lip tie that was corrected by a pediatric dentist.
+Long story short, we later learned our daughter had a tongue tie and lip tie requiring a simple surgery from a pediatric dentist.
 Once healed, she was able to eat without choking or gulping air.
 Her reflux was controlled with medication.

 Life settled down.
 She no longer writhed in pain.